JPSAR/JPSAR/README.md

 - 👀 I’m interested in: Scratch and stuff
 - 🌱 I’m currently learning: more advanced programming
 - 💞️ I’m looking to collaborate: on nothing
-- 📫 How to reach me: cookissac546@gmail.com
+- 📫 How to reach me: Discord via @jpsar_

 <!---
 JPSAR/JPSAR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.